Pokhara International Airport: Aids to navigation

-ILS system is said to be operational only after 26 Feb 2023.
+ILS system is said to be operational after 26 February 2023.

 Terminals

 There are two public terminals at the airport, one for international traffic and one for domestic traffic.
 The new airport infrastructure includes a 10000 m2 international terminal building with a steel roof as well as a 3500 m² customs and cargo building.
 The international terminal can handle up to 610 departing passengers per hour.
 Two terminals, one domestic and one international, will be able to handle one million passengers annually.
 The 4000 m² domestic terminal is located on the western side of the airport.

 Aircraft maintenance

 Buddha Air plans on constructing a hangar that can accommodate aircraft up to the size of an Airbus A319.
 The airport will also feature a 6,000 m² domestic and international hangar.

 Air routes

-Nepal has asked India since 2014 (or earlier) for new air routes but has not received them.
+Nepal has asked India since at least 2014 for new air routes but has not received them.
 Even though air routes are governed by the Freedoms of the air commercial aviation rights, India and Nepal are both signatories to it but one of India's reasons is that it involves India's security.
-Nepal has also proposed Himalaya 1, 2 and 3 air routes.
-These have not been implemented yet.
+Nepal has also proposed various air routes which are yet to be implemented.